 Most airlines fly at an elevation between 30,000 and 35,000 feet, where the humidity levels run at approximately ten percent or lower.
 To put this into perspective, the Atacama Desert in Chile is the driest place on earth and boasts a humidity level of around ten percent.
 The low humidity levels cripple the natural defense system of mucus in our noses and throats, which creates an environment much more available for germs.

-- Wear a face mask.
+Wear a face mask.
 Airborne germs are one of the top two sources of virus infection.
-For this reason, some travelers have taken to wearing a face mask or face gator to ward off infection or if they, themselves, are sick.
+For this reason, some travelers have taken to wearing a face mask to ward off infection or if they, themselves, are sick.